ShachiniMekala/mini-task-tracker/README.md

 - **Frontend:** [http://localhost:5173](http://localhost:5173)
 - **Backend API:** [http://localhost:8000](http://localhost:8000)

 The frontend is configured to proxy requests to `http://localhost:8000`.
-If your backend is running on a different port, update the `baseURL` in `frontend/src/api/apiClient.js`.
+If your backend is running on a different port, update the `baseURL` in `frontend/src/api/client.ts`.

+### 5. API Documentation (Postman)

+A comprehensive Postman collection is included in the root directory:
+- **File:** `postman-collection.postman_collection.json`
+- **Usage:** Import this file into Postman to test all API endpoints, including Projects, Tasks, and Configuration.
+- **Environment:** Ensure you set the `SERVER_URL` variable in your Postman environment to `http://localhost:8000/api`.

 ## Key Features
 - **Project Sidebar:** Organizes tasks into different projects.